bernatesquirol/tfm-docs/README.md

 2. [Bayesian model](./bayesian.html)
 3. [Ego networks analysis](./networks.html)

 First we will take a look at the data from a global perspective as well as explain how we gathered it.
-Then we will create a Bayesian model as simple as we can for each user, in order to measure the impact of confinement in user's activity.
-Finally we will try to unveil the differences of the fitted model among the groups of users and study their characteristics. **FALTEN EGO**
+In order to measure the impact of confinement in user's activity.
+Then we will create two models: one based on timeseries intervention analysis and another based on a Bayesian model as simple as we can for each user.
+Finally we will introduce the concepts of ego-networks and ego-networks evolution in time and analyse it during the period of confinement.
+All of this will be done while trying to unveil the differences of the fitted models among the groups of users and study their characteristics.

 ## Database

 We have a database with the details of each user, from the endpoint [`users/show`](https://developer.twitter.com/en/docs/accounts-and-users/follow-search-get-users/api-reference/get-users-show) in Twitter API.
 This details include the number of followers/friends, total number of tweets/likes, and so on.
-We will define several computed user features **along** the paper, and add them as new columns to this database.
+We will define several computed user features in the paper, and add them as new columns to this database.
+We will be adding new features as we progress in the paper to this user database.
+They will all be styled like **`this`**.

 We also have a *light* version of every user's timeline.
 A timeline is the collection of tweets a user has created.
 We use the endpoint [`statuses/user_timeline`](https://developer.twitter.com/en/docs/tweets/timelines/api-reference/get-statuses-user_timeline) from Twitter API to get the latest 3200 tweets for a given user.
 This is very problematic in our use case as different users have different tweeting frequencies and as we want to understand overall behaviour through time, the observation start is correlated to the frequency of the user.